BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 (d) irrigation of a garden not exceeding 1,000 m2 (10,763.9 sq. ft.) that is adjoining and occupied with a dwelling;

-Examples of water users that fall under “domestic water use purpose.”
+Examples of water uses that fall under the “domestic water use purpose category”

 Learn More About Water Licensing in British Columbia